 Thank you for taking an interest in our unique children’s Clinical Research Facility (CRF) at Royal Manchester Children’s Hospital.
-We hope that you will find here all the information you need with regards to children and young people taking part in our studies.
+We hope that you will find the information you need with regards to children and young people taking part in our studies.

 Children and young people who participate in studies are often unwell or are undergoing treatment for long term conditions.
 We understand that this can be a worrying time for parents, often not helped by visiting an unfamiliar place.
-Hopefully our “” – listed below – will help to answer some of your concerns.
+Hopefully our “Frequently Asked Questions” – listed below – will help to answer some of your concerns.
 If you still have questions about participating in a study at the CRF, please get in touch with us.

 Frequently asked questions